To promote the safety and comfort of our riders, the following rules have been established.

 - It is a federal law to wear a facemask when riding.
 Complete details

-- To prevent the spread of Covid-19, only 25 people are allowed on a bus at a time.
+- To prevent the spread of Covid-19, only 33 people (or a full seated load) are allowed on a bus at a time.
 Complete details

 - Save front seats for senior citizens and people with disabilities.

 - Make sure to hold handrails when boarding, walking, or standing inside the bus.

 - No smoking (including vaping), eating, drinking or littering.

 - Roller blades and/or roller skates are not allowed to be worn on buses or at transfer points.

 - Use earphones when listening to portable devices.
 Earphones should be set at a level that won’t disturb other passengers.

 - Do not stand in front of the yellow standee line at the front of the bus.